jxnl/blog/docs/writing/posts/lgtmk.md

 I hope this post has given you a good understanding of when to look at data and when to stop looking at data.
 Here's a quick summary of what we've covered.

 1. Look at the data when the problem is new.
 Don't rely on any metrics just yet.
-2. Define metrics, run tests, investigate when and where the metrics are poor and then start looking at the data again.
+2. Define metrics, run tests, investigate when and where the metrics are poor, and then start looking at the data again.
 3. We talked about the importance of speed and being able to quickly iterate on your system.
-4. We covered some simple metrics for relevancy and ranking.
-We covered MAR, MAP, MRR, and NDCG.
+4. We covered some simple metrics for relevancy and ranking: MAR, MAP, MRR, and NDCG.
-5. We talked about how to improve your system by defining metrics, making a hypothesis, changing something about the system, and measuring the metric, and seeing if it improved.
+5. We talked about how to improve your system by defining metrics, making a hypothesis, changing something about the system, and measuring the metric to see if it improved.
-6. We talked about these metrics must ultimately be in service of some business outcomes.
+6. We talked about how these metrics must ultimately be in service of some business outcomes.